Deathtrap (play)

-Deathtrap is a play written by Ira Levin in 1978 with many plot twists and which references itself as a play within a play.
+Deathtrap is a 1978 American play written by Ira Levin with multiple plot twists driving its play within a play story.
 It is in two acts with one set and five characters.
 It holds the record for the longest-running comedy-thriller on Broadway, and was nominated for four Tony Awards, including Best Play.
 Deathtrap was well received by many and has been frequently revived.
-It was adapted into a film starring Michael Caine, Dyan Cannon and Christopher Reeve in 1982.
-The locale is in Westport, CT.
+It was adapted into a film starring Michael Caine, Christopher Reeve and Dyan Cannon in 1982.